Osteogenesis imperfecta: Prevention

-As a genetic disorder, the mainstay of twenty-first century prevention of osteogenesis imperfecta is based on preventing affected individuals from being born in the first place.
+As a genetic disorder, the mainstay of twenty-first-century prevention of osteogenesis imperfecta is based on preventing affected individuals from being born in the first place.
 Genetic counseling can help patients and their families determine what types of screening, if any, are right for their situation.
-Patients can consider preimplantation genetic diagnosis after in vitro fertilization to select fertilized embryos which are not affected.
+Patients can consider preimplantation genetic diagnosis after in vitro fertilization to select fertilized embryos that are not affected.
 Common mutations which cause OI may be caught by exome sequencing and whole genome sequencing.
 If a pregnancy is already in progress, the procedure of amniocentesis may be undergone to see if the fetus is affected.
 If affected, it is up to the family to consider whether or not they want to terminate the pregnancy and try again—raising questions of medical ethics and a woman's right to choose.

 Without intervention, patients with the most common mutations causing osteogenesis imperfecta have a 50% chance per gestation of passing on the disorder, as these mutations are inherited in an autosomal dominant pattern of Mendelian inheritance.
 Those with the rare autosomal recessive forms of OI have a 25% chance of passing on the disorder.
 Genetic testing of the affected members of the family can be used to determine which inheritance pattern applies.

-As OI type I may be difficult to detect in a newborn child, the cord blood of the child can be tested to determine if it has been passed on if the family has already rejected the more invasive genetic screening methods.
+As OI type I may be difficult to detect in a newborn child, the cord blood of the child can be tested to determine if it has been passed on, if the family has already rejected the more invasive genetic screening methods.
 In more severe cases, the diagnosis may be able to be done via ultrasound, especially if OI is already a possibility.
 An ethical concern with prenatal screening for OI often arises when parents inquire as to how severely affected their child will be—such questions are as yet difficult to answer conclusively.

-If a non-affected person has already had a child with OI, there is a greater likelihood (although still quite remote), that their future children will have OI due to genetic mosaicism.
+If a non-affected person has already had a child with OI, there is a greater likelihood (although still quite remote) that their future children will have OI due to genetic mosaicism.

 The disability rights critique of prenatal screening for OI, held by some bioethicists and some affected individuals, negatively compares it to eugenics, with even those not opposed to abortion opposing selective abortions on the ethical ground that their existence betrays the belief that the lives of those with OI are "less worth living [and] less valuable".